anushkarao5/BrainTumorDetectionCNN/README.md

 - [Model Performance](#model-performance)
 - [Conclusions](#conclusions)

-## Project Objective
+## Project Objectives
 The objectives of this project are to:
 - Develop a convolutional neural network specialized in detecting gliomas, meningiomas, and pituitary brain tumors
 - Utilize pre-trained models to increase recall in tumor classes
+-
 ## Project Outcomes
-- Developed a simple CNN with a minimum of 93% recall in all tumor classes and an average recall of 94% in tumor classes
+- Developed a simple CNN with a minimum of 86.5% recall in all tumor classes and an average recall of 93.8% in tumor classes
-- Applied transfer learning to EfficientNetB0 to achieve over 95% recall in all tumor classes and 96.4% average recall in the tumor classes
+- Applied transfer learning to EfficientNetB0 model to achieve over 95% recall in all tumor classes and 95.7% average recall in the tumor classes

 ## Background Information
 Advancements in medical image classification hold the potential to streamline the tumor detection process.
 While not unerring, technology-based classification offers a preliminary categorization of tumors, facilitating quicker decision-making for professionals.